Sketchware-Pro/Sketchware-Pro-Website/docs/Blocks/More-block/more-block.md

 Info: I am putting this more block on `onCreate`, So my toast message will be visible when the app starts.
 ![putMoreBlockOnActivity](assets/putMoreBlockOnActivity.jpg)

-Step 8: Run the project and install the app.
+Step 8: Run the project and install the it.

 Info: I placed More Block on `onCreate`, So my toast is visible when the app starts.

 ## Frequently asked questions

 ### Can I place More Block inside a More Block?

 No, It will give you errors while compiling the project.

 ### Where Sketchware pro will add More Block code?

 ```java
 package....;
 import ....;